bdnorris/DES-340/lectures/lecture15-specificity.md

     text-align: center;
 }
 ```
-In CSS rule-sets, the order of the rules doesn't matter, as long as you don't have conflicting rules.
+In CSS rule-sets, the order of the rules doesn't matter, as long as you don't have conflicting rules...

 ```css
 p {